7543 - Varicocele/Hydrocele

 Definition

 A varicocele is an enlargement of the veins within the scrotum.
 These veins are called the pampiniform plexus.
 A varicocele only occurs in the scrotum and is very similar to varicose veins that can occur in the leg.
 A varicocele can result in decreased sperm production and quality, which in some cases can lead to infertility.
+A hydrocele is type of swelling in the scrotum that happens when fluid collects in the thin sac that surrounds the testicle.

 Etiology

-A condition when varicose veins forms within the scrotum.
+- Varicocele - A condition when varicose veins forms within the scrotum.
 This causes discomfort, low sperm production, and reduced sperm quality that lead to infertility.

 Signs & Symptoms